skyrockets-21/CMU-95791-Data-Mining-Project/index.md

     - The threshold value decreases along the curve from lower left to upper right.
         - When threshold decreases, TPR and FPR increase.
         - When threshold increases, TPR and FPR decrease.

 - **AUC: Area Under The Curve**
     - Measure the area under the ROC curve
     - Computation of the relationship between false positives and true positives.
     - Ranges from 0 to 1
     - The worst case would be a random classifier with AUC = 0.5 (diagonal)
     - "As a rule of thumb, an AUC above 0.85 means high classification accuracy, one between 0.75 and 0.85 moderate accuracy, and one less than 0.75 low accuracy" (D' Agostino, Rodgers, & Mauck, 2018)

-- **Ideal Case**
-    - An ideal ROC curve will stay closer to the top left corner, so the larger area under the curve (AUC), the better the classifier.

 - **Model Evaluation**
     - Among the 6 classification models, the Gradient Boosting model yields the highest AUC of 0.801, which is considered to have moderate accuracy, so we pick it as the best model.